startnine/startnine.github.io/_docs/getting-started/contributing.md

 Please save us time by complying to our code guidelines.

 <!-- ## Translating Start9
 Localization is important for Start9 to grow!
-Here's how you can help.
+Here’s how you can help.
 **SECTION TBD**: for now, use #start9 on the [Start9 Discord](https://discord.gg/6cpvxBS). -->

 ## Feedback